will-save/will-save-the-transcriber/episodes/threefold_conspiracy_book_1/episode_1_arrays_start_at_zero.md

 **[01:12:44 - 01:12:45]** Go check it out.

-**[01:12:45 - 01:12:52]** This is all through our paid support from you through coffee, ko-fi.com slash willsavethepodcast.
+**[01:12:45 - 01:12:52]** This is all through our paid support from you through kofi, ko-fi.com/willsavethepodcast

 **[01:12:52 - 01:12:55]** If you have the means, we greatly appreciate your support.